Gonorrhea (gah-nuh-REE-uh) is a sexually transmitted disease (STD).

 rectal pain, especially when having a bowel movement (pooping)

 Many people with gonorrhea have no symptoms.
-They can spread the infection to others
+They can spread the infection to others without knowing it.

 What Causes Gonorrhea?

-, Neisseria gonorrhoeae, causes gonorrhea.
+A type of bacteria, Neisseria gonorrhoeae, causes gonorrhea.

 How Is Gonorrhea Diagnosed?